Our Philosophy

 We believe that God “…has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.”
 (2 Peter 1:3) Our aim is to equip Christians to counsel themselves and others from God’s Word.
 We are an ACBC (Association of Certified Biblical Counselors) certified training center.

-Please also refer to the Consent to Counsel form for various information on our policies, confidentiality, what is expected of the counselee, and other relevant information.
+Please review the Consent to Counsel form (once you click the Request for Counsel button) for important information regarding our policies, confidentiality practices, expectations of counselees, and other relevant details.

 Donations